xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/installers/jersey-feature.md

 ## Recognition

-Detects classes implementing `#!java javax.ws.rs.core.Feature` and register their instances in jersey.
+Detects classes implementing `#!java jakarta.ws.rs.core.Feature` and register their instances in jersey.

 It may be useful to configure jersey inside guice components: